Ph4sm4/Calculator-Ip/README.md

 # Calculator-Ip
-Input an Ip address as well as subnet mask and receuve calculated values
+Input an Ip address as well as subnet mask and receive calculated values

 ### Calculations
 - Net address